-Our easy step-by-step script guides you through installation NICE DCV on Ubuntu 18.04 and 20.04.
+Our easy step-by-step script guides you through installation NICE DCV on Ubuntu 18.04, 20.04 and 22.04.
 The script will first update the OS, install the nVidia driver and then install and configure NICE DCV.
-Including update of the OS it takes around 15 minutes to get NICE DCV up and running.
+Including update of the OS it takes around 15 minutes to get NICE DCV automatically up and running.

-- The NICE DCV Server is supported in addition on Redhat/CentOS and SLES in case preferred
+Please note: The NICE DCV Server is supported in addition on Redhat/CentOS and SLES in case preferred.

 Here is a screenshot of part of the script:

 # Install DCV wget https://d1uj6qtbmh3dt5.cloudfront.net/NICE-GPG-KEY gpg --import NICE-GPG-KEY rm NICE-GPG-KEY dcv_server=`curl --silent --output - https://download.nice-dcv.com/ | \ grep href | egrep "$dcv_version" | grep "ubun" | grep Server | \ sed -e 's/.*http/http/' -e 's/tgz.*/tgz/' | head -1` echo Installing DCV from $dcv_server wget $dcv_server tar zxvf nice-dcv-*ubun*.tgz cd nice-dcv-*64 # install all packages sudo apt install -y ./nice-*amd64.ubuntu*.deb